SidVal/discourse-google-search/README.md

 ## To Do

 - [ ] I wanted to put the search engine on the "`header`" section, however I couldn't find a way via CSS to place it inside the "`panel clearfix`" class.
 I'm sure someone on the forum can help out with this.
-- [ ] Conditional: if the user is anonymous or TL1, show the Google search engine.
+- [ ] Conditional: if the user is anonymous or TL0 or TL1, show the Google search engine.
 If not, show the native one (and hide the one from google)

 ### Features requested